davidpiholyuk/RecipeManager/README.md

    Run: ```func start```

-4. Open the HTML file in a browser.
+4. Open the HTML file inside of the frontend folder in a browser.

 5. Now you should be able to add, retrieve, update, and mark recipes as favorites using the form on the page.